mbeaudor/mbeaudor.github.io/content/_index.md

       text: |-
         I am a Postdoctoral Research Associate at Princeton University in the High Meadows Environmental Institute (HMEI), where I focus on resolving nitrogen-gaseous pathways in the atmosphere-plant-microbial-soil continuum within the NOAA/GFDL Earth System Modeling Framework.

-        My current research involves implementing soil microbial N dynamics based on the MIMICS (MIcrobial-Mineral Carbon Stabilization) scheme in the Land Model of the NOAA/GFDL ESM, and integrating other biotic and abiotic processes and related N emissions (nitrification, denitrification losses, and volatilization).
+        My current research involves implementing soil microbial N dynamics based on the MIMICS (MIcrobial-Mineral Carbon Stabilization; Wieder et al., 2015) scheme in the Land Model of the NOAA/GFDL ESM, and integrating other biotic and abiotic processes and related N emissions (nitrification, denitrification losses, and volatilization).

         During my PhD at LSCE (Laboratoire des Sciences du Climat et de l'Environnement), I specialized in global modeling of agricultural ammonia emissions and their impacts on atmospheric chemistry and climate.
-My thesis received congratulations from the jury commission and focused on developing comprehensive models to understand how agricultural practices affect atmospheric composition.
+My thesis received focused on developing a comprehensive model to understand how agricultural practices affect atmospheric composition.

         I am passionate about understanding how anthropogenic activities affect air quality and biogeochemical cycles, particularly in the context of evolving agricultural practices and climate change.